 If you do not understand something, and talking to your classmates does not help, then you should be seeking help from me or your TA.
-My office is 3-321B.
+My office is 3-317A.

 Office hours are times we have specifically set aside to be available to students.
 During office hours, you can come to my office; you do not need an appointment.
-I am usually in my office Tuesday, Thursday, and Friday afternoons.
+I am usually in my office in the afternoons Monday through Friday.
 I am also available at other times; please email to schedule a time.